ARCHER2-HPC/archer2-docs/quick-start/quickstart-developers.rst

 When compiling code on ARCHER2, it is recommended that you make use of the Cray compiler wrappers.
-These ensure that the correct libraries and headers (for example, MPI or Cray LibSci) are included during all stages of compilation and linking.
-These wrappers should be accessed by providing the following compiler names, whether on the command line or in build scripts or configure options:
+These ensure that the correct libraries and headers (for example, MPI or Cray LibSci) will be used during the compilation and linking stages.
+These wrappers should be accessed by providing the following compiler
+names:

 +----------+--------------+
 | Language | Wrapper name |